open-socialism/open-socialism-site/introduction.md

 The propaganda of DC is interesting in that it is the most complex that has existed.

-##### DC is fair and equitable.
-Anyone can through work become rich and each individual has freedom and equal rights.
+##### "DC is fair and equitable.
+Anyone can through work become rich and each individual has freedom and equal rights."

 Fundamental to DC propaganda is everyone is equal and the notion of freedom.
 Let's look into those.